peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

 The closest 64-bit floating point number to this object.
-The return value an be positive infinity or negative infinity if this value exceeds the ange of a 64-bit floating point number.
+The return value can be positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.

 <b>Exceptions:</b>